aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/aptos-db-restore.md

 ## Public backup files

-The backup files are created remote storage (e.g., Google Cloud, AWS, Azure, etc.).
-Aptos Labs maintains a few publicly accessible database backups by continuously querying a local fullnode and storing the backup data in either local files or remote storage (e.g., Amazon S3 or Google Cloud Storage).
+Aptos Labs maintains a few publicly accessible database backups by continuously querying a local fullnode and storing the backup data in remote storage, such as Amazon S3 or Google Cloud Storage.

 |  | AWS Backup Data | Google Cloud Backup Data  |
 | --- | --- | --- |